 Deferred Inflows of Resources - In addition to liabilities, the statements of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
 The Agency reports deferred inflows of resources related to lease rental for amounts received in advance from leases of airport hangars.
-The Agency also reports deferred revenue for contract advances from the Town of Erwin related to the local share of a federal reimbursable grant with the United States Department of Commerce's Economic Development Administration.
 The Agency reports deferred inflows of resources related to the leases receivable which are further described in Note 5.